jhe2/gmu/README.txt

 Powering down the device does not work on the GP2X-F100 and -F200 as these devices have a mechanical power switch.

+* SDL_frontend.FileBrowserSelectNextAfterAdd

+This option allows you to decide wether you want the selection in the file browser to advance to the next file after adding a file to the playlist.
+It can be set to "yes" or "no".

+* SDL_frontend.Fullscreen

+With this option the fullscreen mode can be enabled or disabled on start-up.
+It can be set to "yes" or "no".
+On some devices disabling fullscreen is useless.
+This is the case for most devices running SDL on a framebuffer device instead of an X server.

+* ReaderCache

+This option is used to set the HTTP read cache size.
+It is set in values of KB (kilo bytes).
+The minimum size is 256 KB, while the maximum size is 4096 KB.
+Example:
+	ReaderCache=256

+Usually you should leave it at its default value, although on rather unstable network connections increasing the size might help permitting playback of http audio streams without interruption.

+* ReaderCachePrebufferSize

+This option is used to set the amount of data to be prebuffered, before starting playback of an http audio stream.
+The minimum prebuffer size is 0, while the maximum prebuffer size is 3/4 of the ReaderCache size.
+Setting it to half of the reader cache size is usually recommended.

 5.1 LogBot